Backbone scaling limits for random walks on random critical trees: Statement of Results

 We provide yet another, alternative, representation of $Z^{\IIC}$ as the \emph{Brownian motion in the Continuum Random Forest projected to the backbone}.
 The Continuum Random Forest can be informally described as a collection of Continuum Random Trees glued to $\R_+$ and can be constructed as follows: Let $(\bar{x}_i,\bar{y}_i)_{i\in\N}$ be as in \eqref{eq:varrho} and $((\T_i,d_i,\mu_i))_{i\in\N}$ be an i.i.d.~sequence of Continuum Random Trees independent of the $(\bar{x}_i,\bar{y}_i)_{i\in\N}$ (for the definition of the CRT see Definition \ref{definitioncrt} in Section \ref{s:crt}).
 Then we glue the root of the rescaled random trees $(\T_i, \bar{y}_i^{\scriptscriptstyle\frac{1}{2}}d_i,\bar{y}_i\mu_i)$ to the backbone $\R_+$ at positions $\bar{x}_i$.
 The tree $\mathcal{F}$ obtained in this way is the Continuum Random Forest.
 We endow $\mathcal{F}$ with a distance $d$ which is obtained from the Euclidean distance in $\R_+$ and the $\bar{y}_i^{\scriptscriptstyle\frac{1}{2}}d_i,i\in\N$ in the obvious way.
 We also endow $\mathcal{F}$ with a measure $\mu$ which is the sum of the $\bar{y}_i\mu_i,i\in\N$.
 Note that we are assigning $\mu$-measure $0$ to the backbone $\R_+$.

-In \cite{AldousCRT2}, Aldous defined the \emph{Brownian motion} on locally compact continuous trees as a strong Markov process satisfying a set of properties (We recall his definition in Section \ref{s:BMCRT}, Definition \ref{definitionofbmonadendrite}) and he also showed uniqueness of such process.
+In \cite{AldousCRT2}, Aldous defined the \emph{Brownian motion} on locally compact continuous trees as a strong Markov process satisfying a set of properties (We recall his definition in Section \ref{s:BMCRT}, Definition \ref{definitionofbmonadendrite}) and he also claimed that one can prove such process is unique.
 Existence was first provided by Krebs in \cite{krebs1995brownian} (see also \cite{rwrt} and \cite{kigami1995harmonic} for a different approach).
-This allow us to consider $(X_t)_{t\geq0}$ the \emph{Brownian motion in} $(\mathcal F,d,\mu)$.
-Let $\pi: \mathcal F \to \R_+$ be the projection to the backbone. \begin{theorem} The process $(\pi(X_t))_{t\geq0}$ is distributed as $(Z^{\IIC}_t)_{t\geq0}$. \end{theorem}
+This allow us to consider $(B^{\mathcal{F}}_t)_{t\geq0}$ the \emph{Brownian motion in the Continuum Random Forest}.
+Let $\pi: \mathcal F \to \R_+$ be the projection to the backbone. \begin{theorem} The process $(Z^{\IIC}_t)_{t\geq0}$ is distributed as $(\pi(B_t^{\mathcal{F}}))_{t\geq0}$. \end{theorem} \begin{remark} We would like to point out that Theorem \ref{prop:alternativeexrepssionforziic} suggests a different way of proving Theorem \ref{thm:IIC}.
+Suppose we can show that the random walk on the IIC scales to the Brownian motion in the Continuum random forest.
+To our knowledge, the latter has never been rigorously proved, but Theorem 7.2 in \cite{scaling}, or the arguments in \S 7.4 of \cite{athreya2017invariance} could be used to produce a proof.
+Assume in addition that, in the space where the convergence takes place, the discrete backbone coincides with the backbone of the IIC and that the projection to the backbone is a continuous function.
+Then, Theorem \ref{thm:IIC} would follow from the convergence of the RW on the IIC to the BM on the CRF by the continuous mapping theorem. \end{remark}